sunfounder/thales_kit/docs/source/faq.rst

 NO, you need to do some different operations.

-* If you used it on Arduino first, and now you want to use it on Thonny IDE, you need to :ref:`Installing MicroPython` on it.
+* If you used it on Arduino first, and now you want to use it on Thonny IDE, you need to :ref:`install_micropython_on_pico`.
-* If you used it on Thonny first， and now you want to use it on Arduino IDE, you need to :ref:`Setup the Raspberry Pi Pico`.
+* If you used it on Thonny first， and now you want to use it on Arduino IDE, you need to :ref:`setup_pico_arduino`.

 Q4: Code upload failed in Arduino IDE?
 -----------------------------------------
 * Make sure you have installed the Pico board in the Arduino IDE.
 * Check that the Board(Raspberry Pi Pico) or port（COMxx (Raspberry Pi Pico)）is selected correctly.
 * Make sure you have plugged the Pico into your computer.
 * If only COMxx (The complete one should be COMxx (Raspberry Pi Pico)) is displayed, it means that Pico is not correctly recognized by the computer.
-You need to refer to steps 5, 6, and 7 in :ref:`Setup the Raspberry Pi Pico`.
+You need to refer to steps 5, 6, and 7 in :ref:`setup_pico_arduino`.

 Q5: If your computer is win7 and pico cannot be detected.
 ----------------------------------------------------------